-By Richard Sisson, Senior Policy Officer at the Information Commissioner’s Office
+By Richard Sisson, former Senior Policy Officer at the Information Commissioner’s Office

 May 2018 marked a key moment in privacy and information rights with the implementation of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.